ClimateImpactLab/dscim-facts-epa/README.md

     - For OHC, these are `control_ocean_heat_content` and `pulse_ocean_heat_content`
 2. Any combination of gases and pulse years can be supplied.
 SC-GHGs will then be runnable for those gases and pulse years
 3. We expect `year` to be at minimum from 2000-2300
-4. The `runid` dimension corresponds to a particular matching of FaIR parameters to RFF-SPs.
-See the file for those matches.
+4. The `runid` dimension corresponds to the matching of FaIR parameters to RFF-SPs specified for EPA's September 2022 draft technical report, "Report on the Social Cost of Greenhouse Gases: Estimates Incorporating Recent Scientific Advances".
 We expect 10000 `runids` from 1 to 10000

 ### GMST
 ![gmst_pulse_720](https://github.com/ClimateImpactLab/dscim-facts-epa/assets/5862128/9631c307-6cb0-417f-9e1c-4835d5293c05)